 Length.
-Manuscripts should be between 8,000 – 10,000 words including the references.
+Manuscripts can be between 8,000–10,000 words including the references.
 After an article has been accepted, the author will be asked to send the final version as an attachment to an email with the article saved in Word or Rich Text Format.

 Tables and Figures.
 All tables and figures should be mentioned in the text, should include a title or caption, and should be numbered consecutively.
 Tables should not be embedded in the running text but appended at the end of the article.
 Figures should not be embedded in the file with the text.
 They should be submitted as separate files in the format they were created.
 Do not embed the figures in a Word document.
 All figures should be in reproducible form, with type that is clearly legible at a reduction of 50 percent.

 Endnotes and Footnotes.
 Footnotes should be used sparingly and should be numbered consecutively.
-Endnotes should also be numbered consecutively and should follow the form detailed in the Chicago Manual of Style, 16th ed.
+Endnotes should also be numbered consecutively and should follow the form detailed in The Chicago Manual of Style (CMOS), 17th ed.
 Endnotes should be placed together in a section following the main body of the text.

 References.
 All sources cited in the text should appear in the reference list at the end of the chapter.
 Text citations should include the author, year of publication, and page number, where applicable: (Wilcox 2000, 120).
 Books and articles listed in the references should take the following form:

-For other types of citations, consult Chicago, 16th ed.
+For other types of citations, consult The CMOS, 17th ed.

 Permissions.
 Contributors are responsible for obtaining permission to reprint tables, figures, illustrations, and large extracts.
 Copies of the permission letters must accompany the manuscript.